dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_3/Day1Part2FallofJarl/index.md

 Melf thought for a moment before shaking his head.
 "I can't take anything back now, we can bring a bag next time.
 Best of luck.
 Goodbye," he said, grabbing the medallion on his neck and disappearing.

 What will the team find beyond Snure's gate?
 What prisoners are held within?
-What dragon guards what the Drow and Oscorn value most?
+What dragon guards the posetions that the Drow and Oscorn value most?